 At the distance of 80 years, the events of World War II in Europe are rapidly becoming the stuff of legend shrouded in the mists of time.
 If we lose the hard-won lessons of that era, we shall have to pay a high price to relearn them.
 That is why history is important.
 S.J.
 Ratcliffe takes a literary approach to the lessons of World War II in Stones of Wrath: The Twins, the second volume of her historical fiction series.
 In this work, she demonstrates once again the power of historical fiction in transmitting the lessons of the past to new generations.

-And, of course, that mysterious ancient Israelite artefact lies at the heart of the action.
-What is it about this artefact that attracts the attention of villains like Adolf Hitler who seek to dominate the world?
-And what is it about the artefact that inspires hope in its guardians, and encourages those in their circle to help them?
-The answers to those questions are among the historical lesson S.J.
+And, of course, that mysterious ancient Israelite artifact lies at the heart of the action.
+What is it about this artifact that attracts the attention of villains like Adolf Hitler who seek to dominate the world?
+And what is it about the artifact that inspires hope in its guardians and encourages those in their circle to help them?
+The answers to those questions are among the historical lessons S.J.
 Ratcliffe shares with us in this exciting work of fiction – and which she promises to develop even further in her third novel.

 Stones of Wrath, Book 2: The Twins is available on Amazon.com, and through the author’s website at https://www.sjratcliffeauthor.com/.